researchsoft/website/content/resa-resources/20-content.md

 ## ReSA Outputs

-ReSA outputs can provide useful references to support recognition and valuing of research software as a key component of research.
+ReSA outputs can provide useful references to support recognition and valuing of research software as a key component of research, and can also be found in the ReSA [Zenodo community](https://zenodo.org/communities/resa/?page=1&size=20).
 Recent items include:

 * [Research Software Funding Opportunities](https://www.researchsoft.org/funding-opportunities/) - updated regularly
 * [FAIR Principles for Research Software](https://rd-alliance.org/group/fair-research-software-fair4rs-wg/outcomes/fair-principles-research-software-fair4rs-0), 2022, which were introuced in this [article](https://www.nature.com/articles/s41597-022-01710-x) in *Scientific Data*